Massage Tips for Lymph Drainage Therapy Sessions

 therapist may incorporate other energy healing or massage therapy

-Release, Craniosacral Therapy, and Healing Touch.
+Release, Craniosacral Therapy, and Energy Healing.

 Every person will respond to Lymph Drainage Therapy differently as some people may already be experiencing toxicity symptoms prior receiving this work!
 Changes can occur immediately and sometimes up to seven days after treatment.